davirmrm/smovie-mobile/README.md

-# React Native Project Structure
+# React Native Project SMOVIE

 Search movies, series, games. so that you can find out more information about